History shows it is not possible to insulate yourself from the consequences of others holding money that is harder than yours. — Saifedean Ammous

 3rd.
 Standing facilities or Discount window: the Central Bank establishes a lending facility just in case any bank finds difficulties borrowing.
 The rate charged is usually the interest rate announced plus a small premium (+ 0.5% approx).

-It is also common for the Central Bank to negotiate other financial assets or treasuries (like gold, bonds from other countries, and foreign currencies) to intervene in the exchange rate or acquire the necessary tools for this.
+It is also common for the Central Bank to negotiate other financial assets or treasuries (like gold, bonds from other countries, and foreign currencies) to intervene in the exchange rate or to prepare for it.

 Non-conventional monetary policy implementation includes Quantitative Easing and may also include Credit Easing.